tamkeen-tms/electron-window-manager/README.md

 This object holds a couple of utility method, for module internal use, and for you if you need it.
 I will likely add more methods to this class later.

 ### `windowManager.utils.getAppLocalPath()`
-Returns the path to the application directory
+Returns the path to the application directory.

 ### `windowManager.utils.readyURL( url )`
 It readies the given URL for use with in the module, basically it replaces the "{appBase}" with the path to the